ESTABLISHED IN 1987AGENDA FEMINIST MEDIA

 Agenda aims to question and challenge current understandings and practices of gender relations.
 We contribute to the development of new knowledge about how gender relations can be transformed.
-In particular we contribute to the development of women and their capacity to organise themselves, reflect on their experiences and to write about this.
+In particular, we contribute to the development of women and their capacity to organize themselves, reflect on their experiences and write about this.

 Agenda Feminist Media is committed to giving women a forum, a voice and skills to articulate their needs and interests towards transforming unequal gender relations.
 We aim to question and challenge current understandings and practices of gender relations.

 Agenda has been at the forefront of feminist publishing in South Africa for the past 35 years.
 Through our flagship project, the Agenda journal, we raise debate around women’s rights and gender issues.
 Visit publisher Taylor & Francis Online to buy copies.

 Agenda values participatory and transparent processes and provides opportunities for individual growth and development.
 We host quarterly feminist dialogues in Durban, Cape Town and Pretoria.
 See the bottom of this page for upcoming events near you.

 Call for abstracts: Climate Justice, Gender and the Arts

 CALL FOR ABSTRACTS: CLIMATE JUSTICE, GENDER AND THE ARTSContributors are invited to submit manuscripts on the above topic from the point of view either of researchers or activists.
 Abstracts and contributions must be written in English and in a style accessible to a...